prthiaga/mcrouter-wiki/Stats-commands.md

-To find out mcrouter state, performance and usage information one can use "stats" command.
-This information includes: number of requests of each served by mcrouter, replies, how long mcrouter is running, etc. It is a rough analogue of memcached "stats", but with more features.
+To find out mcrouter state, performance and usage information one can use `stats` command.
+The command returns information about: number of requests served by mcrouter, replies received, how long mcrouter is running, etc. It is a rough analogue of memcached `stats`, but with more features.
 The most basic usage is to send "stats" request to mcrouter.
 Assuming mcrouter is running on port 5000:

 ```bash